geomstats/geomstats/docs/contributing/index.rst

 repository <https://github.com/geomstats/geomstats/>`__ on GitHub, then submit a "pull request" (PR).

-Follow the setup guidelines detailed in `getting the code`_.
-In this referenced section, we explain how to locally install geomstats, and how to set up your git repository:
+Follow the setup guidelines detailed in the `getting the code <getting the code>`_.
+In this referenced section, we explain how to locally install geomstats, and how to set up your git repository.
 The next steps now describe the process of modifying code and submitting a PR:

 #.
 Synchronize your master branch with the upstream master branch: